In this blog post

 Every investigator needs the right tools for the job to find out “whodunit.”
 You need the right end-to-end observability platform, rather than disparate monitoring and management tools, to quickly piece together the big picture and respond accordingly.

 The ability to react quickly and identify the root cause is essential, but prevention is better.
-Relationship-Based Observability solutions give you the tools you need to predict events and prevent them from happening in the first place.
+Topology-powered observability gives you the tools you need to predict events and prevent them from happening in the first place.

 This is why we created StackState.
 Don’t just take our word for it.
 Schedule a demo today and see for yourself how StackState can help your business close your IT incidents faster.